CHERIoT-Platform/cheriot-rtos/docs/Interrupts.md

 Interrupts are mapped to futexes and so it's first important to understand how futexes work.

-A futex (fast userspace futex) is something of a misnomer on CHERIoT RTOS, where there is no kernel / userspace distinction (the scheduler is a component that is not trusted by the rest of the system for confidentiality or integrity).
+The term futex (fast userspace mutex) is something of a misnomer on CHERIoT RTOS, where there is no kernel / userspace distinction (the scheduler is a component that is not trusted by the rest of the system for confidentiality or integrity).
 The core idea for a futex is an atomic compare-and-wait operation.
 A `futex_wait` call tests whether a 32-bit word contains the expected value and, if it does, suspends the calling thread until another thread calls `futex_wake` on the futex-word address.

-This mechanism is intended to avoid missed wakeups.
+This primitive is designed to enable sleeping without missing wakeups.
 Threads waking waiters are expected to modify the futex word and then call `futex_wake`.
 This ensures that either the modification happens before the wait, in which case the comparison fails and the `futex_wait` call returns immediately, or after in which case it is fine to ignore this `futex_wake` because it is not related to the current value.

-This primitive can be used to implement locks.
+This primitive can be used to implement locks that yield and avoid busy waiting on acquisition.
 The [`locks.hh`](../sdk/include/locks.hh) file contains a flag lock and a ticket lock that use a futex, for example.

 Futexes for interrupts